Outside his own immediate interests the boy is as ignorant as the savage he so admires; but he has also the savage’s resource.

-Rudyard Kipling didn’t like school stories, which may well be why he wrote the best of them all.
-Or, at least, the best boys’ school story – I’m not qualified to comment on the girls’ equivalent.
+Rudyard Kipling didn’t like school stories, which may well be why he wrote one of the very best.
+Or, at least, one of the best boys’ school stories – I’m not qualified to comment on the girls’ equivalent.

 So we’re back in 1881, in Devon (‘that county of easy kisses, the pleasantest under the sun’), at a school referred to only as the College, an establishment attended by the children of servicemen and imperial administrators: ‘the last census showed that eighty per cent of the boys had been born abroad – in camp, cantonment, or upon the high seas.’
 In fact, it’s based closely on the United Services College in Westward Ho!, attended from 1878 by Kipling himself, and he puts his younger self into the story as one of the three central characters.

 These are, starting at the top of the pecking order: Arthur Corkran, aka Stalky, a languid leader of men who’s off to Sandhurst as soon as he leaves school; William M’Turk, aka Turkey, son of an Irish landowner (though his comrades ‘had carefully kicked him out of his Irish dialect!’) – he’s destined for the Royal Indian Engineering College at Cooper’s Hill; and, finally, their chronicler, Reginald Beetle, the Kipling self-portrait.